tron8196/NeuroRehack-Project-1/README.md

 # NeuroRehack-Project-1

-low-cost audio-visual feedback system for neuro-rehabilitation exercise verfication and report generation.
+low cost, audio-visual feedback system for neuro-rehabilitation exercise verification and report generation.

 # Usage

-To process the video file of an action, so as to store salient data from openpose as json, you'll need to provide the action folder's name as an argument.
+To process the video file of an action, so as to store salient data from openpose as json, you'll need to provide the action folder's name as an argument:

   ```
   python create_json_recordings.py --folder=action1